vdclab/vdclab-wiki/EMBL-EBI-MSA-ClustalOmega.md

 {.links-list}

 ## User Notes
-> There is currently a limit of 4000 sequences or a maximum file size of 4MB of data.
+> Clustal Omega doesn't perform pairwise alignment (you must input at least 3 sequences) and there is currently a limit of 4000 sequences or a maximum file size of 4MB of data.
 {.is-info}

 ## Citations